 It deals with the comparison of two micro static points of two different points in time.

 The micro comparative static analysis where E and E1 points are comparative points under the micro static analysis showing EQ and E1Q1 prices and OQ and OQ1 quantity demanded and supplied with supply curve (SS) and original demand curve (DD) with the change in the demand curve (D1D1).

 3. Micro Dynamic Analysis

-It also discusses the forces which have been operative during such process of change is given in the following diagram or graph:
+It also discusses the forces which have been operative during the process of change as given in the following diagram: